-How to become a bookkeeper from home
+How to become a virtual bookkeeper (and work from home)

 Do you love numbers and spreadsheets?
 Have a knack for detail?
 Enjoy helping customers or clients?

 If so, have you ever considered working in bookkeeping (and no – you don’t have to be a CPA to do it)?

 Do you already work in bookkeeping, accounting or finance?